Tanzu-Partner-SE/tmc-tko-lc/workshop/content/exercises/04-create-tkc-tmc.md

 8. You can optionally define the default node pool and create additional node pools for your cluster.

     a.
 Specify the number of worker nodes to provision.
+Set the number of your worker nodes to **2**

     b.
 Select the instance type for workload clusters.
+Chose **best-effort-large**

     c.
 Select the storage class.